sayolove/ngu-guide/src/content/docs/en/chapters/chapter-7.md

 - Mayo Generators provide negligible value to mayo speed, only good for QoL
     - It’s more efficient to buy multiple infusers than buying Mayo Generators

+## Items to Keep
+Note: This is NOT an exhaustive list of good items or the only items to keep.
+These are just items obtainable in this chapter that may come in handy in future chapters.
+Most E/M/R3/Wish items are not included in this list, use GO to keep track of items that fit in your loadouts.
+Generally, any item with a unique special bonus (AT / wandoos / respawn / cooldown / NGUs) is likely worth keeping.
+- Keep Forever:
+    - The Joker
+    - Rainbow Heart
+- Keep Temporarily:
+    - Keep any item with R3 or Hack Speed stats until it no longer fits in a full Hack loadout
+    - Blue Eyes Ultimate Chestplace - useful until mid Sad
+    - Credit Card (EM bars) - bars become a rarer stat
+    - Tentacle (R3 bars) - bars become a rarer stat
+    - Skip Card (NGU speed) - useful through early Sad
+    - Glove of Power (aug speed) - new best aug speed item
+    - Rad Mixtape - useful through early Sad

 ## Adventure Zones
 - T9 LRB: Stay in LRB until 24 T9v1 kills for T9v1 AK.
 Resume 24h RB’s, max T9 set ASAP
     - T9 gear is very strong, giving great hack/wish bonuses.
 Head gives strong Gold Drops